Working with Men for Gender Equality

 Helen Longlands, UCL Centre for Education and International Development (CEID), UCL Institute for Education, University College London

-Caroline Sweetman is Editor of the international journal Gender & Development and works for Oxfam GB.
+Caroline Sweetman was previously Editor of the international journal Gender & Development.